krollobrocket/cision-block/readme.txt

  - UrlTo800x800ArResized
  - UrlTo100x100Thumbnail
  - UrlTo200x200Thumbnail

+- show_excerpt
+Display excerpt for each feed item.

 - template
 Template file to use.
 If no template is set in settings and this parameter is not set then cision-block.php in either the active